hacketyhack/hacketyhack/lessons/beginner/datastrucs.md

 Arrays and Hashes are two key classes in Ruby that are able to help with storing your data!
 Let's get going!

-(click the little
+Click the icon like this (on the bottom of the screen) to get started:

 ![Not this one!
 The one below!](/icon_button/arrow_right)

- on the bottom of the screen to get started)

 ### Lesson Controls